-Is Your Personal Information on the Dark Web?
+Is Your Personal Information For Sale on the Dark Web?

 What Is a Dark Web Alert?
 Should You Be Worried?

 A Dark Web alert is a type of security notification.
-It informs you that your sensitive information — such as credit card numbers, phone numbers, login credentials, email accounts, home addresses, or other personally identifiable information (PII) — has surfaced somewhere on the Dark Web.
+It informs you that your sensitive information — such as credit card numbers, phone numbers, login credentials, email accounts, home addresses, or other PII — has surfaced somewhere on the Dark Web.

 Sometimes, malicious hackers collect this information through social engineering tactics, including phishing emails or remote access scams.
 However, in most cases, exposure on the Dark Web is due to large-scale data breaches that affect thousands or even millions of people at once.